Assassins (musical): Synopsis

 This synopsis reflects the current licensed version of the show.
 The published script of the 1992 Off-Broadway production is slightly different.

-The show opens in a fairground shooting gallery where, amid flashing lights, human figures trundle past on a conveyor belt.
-One by one, a collection of misfits enters the stage, where the Proprietor of the game entices them to play, promising that their problems will be solved by killing a President ("Everybody’s Got the Right").
+The show opens in a fairground shooting gallery where human figures trundle past on a conveyor belt.
+One by one, a collection of misfits enters, where the Proprietor of the game entices them to play, promising that their problems will be solved by killing a president ("Everybody’s Got the Right").
 Leon Czolgosz, John Hinckley, Charles Guiteau, Giuseppe Zangara, Samuel Byck, Lynette "Squeaky" Fromme, and Sara Jane Moore are given their guns one by one.
 John Wilkes Booth enters last and the Proprietor introduces him to the others as their pioneer before he begins distributing ammunition.
 The assassins take aim as "Hail to the Chief" heralds Abraham Lincoln's offstage arrival.
 Booth excuses himself, a shot rings out and Booth shouts, "Sic semper tyrannis!"

-The Balladeer, a personification of the American Dream, appears and begins to tell John Wilkes Booth's story ("The Ballad of Booth") as the scene changes to Richard H. Garrett's barn in 1865.
+The Balladeer, a personification of the American Dream, appears and begins to tell Booth's story ("The Ballad of Booth") as the scene changes to Richard H. Garrett's barn in 1865.
 Booth, mudstained and with a broken leg, is attempting to write his reasons for killing Lincoln in his diary but cannot hold the pen.
 He forces his associate David Herold to write for him at gunpoint.
 As Booth dictates, blaming Lincoln for the Civil War and for destroying the South, the Balladeer interjects that Booth's motives really had more to do with his personal problems, much to Booth's annoyance.
 When a Union soldier calls for Booth's surrender, Herold abandons him and surrenders.
 In desperation, Booth throws the Balladeer his diary so that he can tell his story to the world.
-The Balladeer reads out Booth's justifications, and Booth laments that the act for which he has given up his life will not be enough to heal the country.
-As the Union soldiers set fire to the barn, Booth commits suicide, and the Balladeer concludes that Booth was a madman whose treacherous legacy only served as inspiration for other madmen like him to damage the country.
-The Balladeer rips Booth's rationale from his diary and burns the pages.
+The Balladeer reads out Booth's justifications, and Booth laments that his act will not be enough to heal the country.
+As the Union soldiers set fire to the barn, Booth commits suicide, and the Balladeer concludes that Booth was a madman whose treacherous legacy only served as inspiration for other madmen.
+The Balladeer rips Booth's diary and burns the pages.